Better-Planet-Laboratory/ai4good/Notebooks/wk6/README.md

-# ENVS 5100: Land cover and crop classifier
+# Land cover and crop classifier

 Tutorial that builds machine learning model to predict land cover class in Rwanda from satellite data.
 Based on the work of [Fankhauser et al. (2024; under review)](FankhauserEtal_2024_Preprint.pdf).